datamapper/datamapper.github.com/docs/dm_more/index.md

 ### [dm-cli](http://github.com/datamapper/dm-cli)

 The `dm` executable is a DataMapper optimized version of `irb`.
-It automatically connections to a data-store based on the arguments passed to it and supports easy loading of DataMapper plugins, models from a directory as well as reading connection information from a YAML configuration file.
+It automatically connects to a data-store based on the arguments passed to it and supports easy loading of DataMapper plugins, models from a directory as well as reading connection information from a YAML configuration file.